kmdarshan/RRContacts/README.md

 Frameworks needed to run this project:

-*AFNetworking
-*Facebook
+1.AFNetworking
+2.Facebook

+Things to do:
-Important replace the facebook id in the plist, with your facebook id.
+1. Replace the facebook id in the plist, with your facebook id.

-You only need the files inside the contacts folder for including this in your projects.
+2. You only need the files inside the contacts folder for including this in your projects.

+Screenshots:

 ![Alt text](https://github.com/kmdarshan/RRContacts/blob/master/screenshots/screenshot1.png "No contacts are selected")